magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 ## Capability discovery

-As for Transit, this is up to the application layer protocol to handle, preferably using the `version` phase.

-TODO: This section described the version exchange within the `version` phase, however there is also some version information in one of the first Dilation messages itself.
-These are more or less redundant, but which one should we take?
- ~ piegames

 The Wormhole protocol has a `versions` message sent immediately after the shared PAKE key is established.
 This also serves as a key-confirmation message, allowing each side to confirm that the other side knows the right key.
 The body of the `versions` message is a JSON-formatted string with keys that are available for learning the abilities of the peer.